 - Definition Trees native to North Carolina per the USDA-NRCS Plants Database with a DBH ≥ 30 inches.
 DBH (diameter) is measured on tree trunk at 4 1⁄2 feet above the ground.
-See native North Carolina Tree List guideline in this manual for additional gudiance. - a.
+See National Register of Champion Tree Guideline pages 8-15 for specific measurement guidance.
+See native North Carolina Tree List guideline in this manual for additional native tree gudiance. - a.
 Native tree species exempt from heritage tree status: - i.
 All ash species (Fraxinus spp.) - 2.
 City limits protected at all times on all public and private property (parcels) in city limits, regardless of development status.
 City trees and trees in alleyways are not heritage trees. - 3.
 Charlotte's extraterritorial jurisdiction (ETJ) preservation requirements ONLY apply at time of land development permitting, on all public and private property (parcels). - 4.
 Types of heritage trees - a.
 Common heritage trees (CHT) trees NOT been preserved specifically for a development requirement are common heritage trees.
 Only applies in City limits. - b.
 UDO heritage trees (UHT)- trees have been preserved for a development requirement specified in the Unified Development Ordinance (UDO), a Conditional Zoning District, or Neighborhood Conservation District are considred UDO heritage trees.